JecoLantern/LIRI-Node-App/README.md

 4) do-what-it-says 'any name'
 Note: If the movie or song name is more than one word, kindly put in quotation marks.

 This project uses Javascript focusing on the use of Node.
+Please see Screenshots folder for related images.

 Required to run LIRI:
 -Own Keys
 -FS
--Request
+-NPM Request
--Twitter
+-NPM Twitter
--Node-Spotify-API
+-NPM Node-Spotify-API

 For Texts:
--Repeat-String
+-NPM Repeat-String
--Longest
+-NPM Longest
--Word-Wrap
+-NPM Word-Wrap